 Coral Reefs Stabilise The Seabed and Protect Coasts

 Coral reefs improve the seabed’s structural integrity by promoting the growth of seagrasses, which keeps the seabed intricately woven.
 This, in turn, reduces the impact of storms and tidal surges, effectively preventing land shifting and shoreline erosion.
-Even after corals die, they continue to offer essential protection against erosion, although their reef structures gradually dissolve over time.
+Even after corals die, they offer essential protection against erosion, although their reef structures gradually dissolve over time.

 Coral reefs are also crucial for coastal protection.
 During storms, tsunamis, and hurricanes, they act as natural barriers, mitigating the impact of waves, protecting the coast, reducing erosion, and safeguarding communities.
-It now makes sense why water inside a lagoon is always calmer than water outside the reef.
+It makes sense why water inside a lagoon is always calmer than water outside the reef.
 Research has shown a direct correlation between the health of coral reefs and the level of coastline protection in hurricane and storm-prone regions.
 Regions with healthy coral reefs were found to fare better during hurricanes and storm events, where damage to life and property was reduced by up to 57%.

-Corals Clean The Water They are In
+Corals Clean The Water They Are In

 Coral Reefs Possess Medicinal Properties